 ‘Very important, sir.
 Barnabas Roberts is on the job tonight.’

 ‘Come inside and tell me what you know.’
 And Buckley told him his story.
 ‘You’ll be well paid for your trouble, Buckley,’ said the exciseman, ‘if we catch the smugglers.’
 John Carreg called on Robert Cwellyn, his assistant, and the two despatched their spies — Carreg’s dogs, as they were called — to watch the shores of Ala Las as far as the mouth of the Foryd.

 ‘Remember, Barnabas Roberts and his crew are at work tonight,’ he told them.
 ‘You’ll stay on guard if you know anything about Barnabas.’

 The boat moved smoothly on an ebbing tide.
 Having moved far enough from land and from sight, the crew began to speak freely and without fear.
-‘Raise the lug, Jack, for this north wind to help the oars,’ said Barnabas.
-‘The sooner we reach the storehouse the better for me: this is a job we need to do quickly, and take the tide home.’
+‘Raise the lug, Jac, so this north wind can help the oars,’ said Barnabas.
+‘The sooner we reach the storehouse the better I’ll like it: this is a job we need to do quickly, and take the tide home.’

 ‘Towoo, Towoo, hoo,’ called Ned.

 ‘Louder, Ned.’
 But before he could try again, an answer came from the shore.
 ‘There it is,’ said Ned, and the boat headed straight for the shore and scraped on pebbles within two minutes.

 ‘All clear,’ replied Will from the shore.
 Will Bach was one of Barnabas’s spies, and lived in Dinas Dinlle.
 He called in town every Saturday for his orders, and Barnabas Roberts was his hero.